What is Ultra Violet?

 Colour comes from light.
 We can see even main colours of the Visible Spectrum.
 The retinas in our eyes though have three types of colour receptors in the form of cones, we can actually only detect three of these visible colours – red, blue and green.
 These colours are called additive primaries.
 It is these three colours that are mixed in our brain to create all of the other colours we see.
 The wavelength and frequency of light also influences the colour we see.
 The seven colours of the spectrum all have varying wavelengths and frequencies.
 Red is at the lower end of the spectrum and has a higher wavelength but lower frequency than that of violet at the top end of the spectrum which has a lower wavelength and higher frequency.
 To physically see this, we need a prism.
 When light from the sun passes through a prism, the light is split into the seven visible colours by refraction.
 Refraction is caused by the change in speed experienced by a wave of light when it changes medium.

 For appropriate surfacing, it is important to consider safety as well as environmental friendliness.
-Wet pour surfacing is designed to provide maximum safety precautions with high longevity.
-We offer one of the best wet-pour surfaces for all project types.
+Wet pour rubber surfacing & rubber flooring are designed to provide maximum safety precautions with high longevity.
+We offer one of the best wet-pour rubber surfaces for all project types.
 Our wet pour rubber surface installation is both cost effective and guarantees durability for any site including sports courts, playgrounds, schools, splash parks and more.

-A wet pour rubber surface is a blended mix of polyurethane binders and rubber granules, usually manufactured on site.
-According to NBS specification of wet pour surfacing, there must be two layers: an SBR (Styrene Butadene Rubber) base layer and an EPDM (Ethylene Propylene Diene Monomer) surface.
+A Wet pour rubber surfacing or rubber flooring is a blended mix of polyurethane binders and rubber granules, usually manufactured on site.
+According to NBS specification of wet pour rubber surfacing, there must be two layers: an SBR (Styrene Butadene Rubber) base layer and an EPDM (Ethylene Propylene Diene Monomer) surface.
 The SBR base layer acts as a shock-absorber while the outer EPDM layer is environmental friendly and has several variations in colour and design.
-We have a wide range of designs and bright colours that will fit well on different locations including schools, playgrounds, and parks.
+We have a wide range of wet pour rubber surfacing designs and bright colours that will fit well on different locations including schools, playgrounds, and parks.

 However, for a smoother rubber surface, we recommend a complete removal of the surface to give room for an appropriate SBR base layer.
 In sites where the surface shows no sign of a hard base, we’ll still level out the whole site at a minimum 150mm depth for the foundation.